bilalinamdar/windows_firewall_ip_and_dynamic-dns_and_domains_whitelist_for_ports/README.md

 So, If a user have a Dyn DNS service such as Duck DNS or NO-IP they can utilize this script.

 Installation:
+**Installation**
+1) Download install.ps1
+2) Change the port and the service name as below in install.ps1
+$port = 1433
+$myservice = "SQL" ### You can add service name such as RDP / SQL etc
+3) run the install.ps1 in powershell with administration right

+** If you need to change port and service name than you have to do below
+1) change install.ps1 $port and $myservice
+2) stop the service in services.msc
+3) edit C:\nssm\firewall_sql_access_rule.ps1 and change the same $port and $myservice in it too.
+4) run the service again.

 **Usage :**
 Just add ip, domains, dyn dns based domain, IP block which you need to WHITELIST / permit access to the port 1433 (or any other if u modify the code)